 These tests are all standardized, which means the officer should follow specific guidelines when administering the tests.
 The accuracy of the field sobriety test is highly dependent on varying factors, including whether they were administered correctly.

-Chemical Tests – Breath and Blood Alcohol Tests
+Chemical Tests: Breath and Blood Alcohol Tests

+A police officer might also ask you to submit to a breathalyzer test, which measures the amount of alcohol on your breath.
 In some cases, you may be asked to submit to a blood alcohol level test or urine test.
 These tests are generally not done on the side of the road, and each state has its own requirements for who can administer the tests and how they are analyzed.

-Penalties for driving while intoxicated also vary by state.
-You might also face enhanced penalties if there was an accident, injury, or a child in the car.
-Common punishments include fines, driver’s license suspension, jail time (especially if you already have a second offense on your record), treatment programs, and ignition interlock devices.
+Penalties for driving while intoxicated vary by state.
+You might face enhanced penalties if there was a child in the car, if an accident or injury resulted from your intoxicated driving, or if you have a prior DUI offense.

 An ignition interlock device can be installed in your vehicle that includes a breathalyzer with a pre-set blood alcohol content limit.
 Your car will start if the breath test results are below the pre-set limit.
 If not, you will not be permitted to drive.
 Some jurisdictions require the installation of an interlock device after a specified number of DUI convictions.